 After the army, I worked at VMI for over sixteen years as the Corps and Institute Sergeant Major.

 In 2018, after 41 years, I removed my uniform and promised I would never put it back on.
 I haven't.
-I no longer use my rank, and I won't answer to it.
-My name is John.
+I no longer use my rank, and I will not answer to it.
+My name is John, Johnny to family and friends.

 Unlike my uniformed days, I have plenty of free time for family, travel, and hobbies.
-It is a better way of life.
+It is an enjoyable way of life.

-I've slowed down a lot.
-I do only one thing on my to-do list each day.
+I've slowed down a lot and do only one thing on my to-do list each day.
 Most days, I walk the trails around my house, visit one of the many parks in the area, or scour a local battlefield.
 I spend cold and rainy days in my office writing, working on this site, doing family research, or reading.
-Some evenings, I am out back with my telescopes.
+Many evenings, I am out back with my telescopes.
+I'm an avid photographer.

-I spend so much time with my grandchildren that I am in danger of becoming a nice guy.
+I spend so much time with my grandchildren that I am in danger of becoming a nice person.

-The name for my site comes from those early days of the internet and e-mail.
-Looking for an address, every combination was taken.
+The name for my site comes from those early days of dialup internet and e-mail.
+Looking for an address, every combination that I tried was taken.
 I added my regiment to my last name and became neel505 at AOL.
 I kept the moniker for my site and just about everything.

 My panther comes from the 505th Parachute Regiment's unit crest.
 That panther is for the regiment; this one is mine.

-The stylized N represents my last name, of course, but is also a DV, the Roman numeral for five hundred and five.
+The stylized N represents my last name but is also a DV, the Roman numeral for five hundred and five.
 I believe this is very clever.

 I still double-space between sentences, though I'm trying to break that habit.
 I do not think "disrespect" is a verb, and conjugate "plead" as "plead, pled, pled."
 I love commas and put them anywhere and everywhere.
+I use ellipses [. . .] to indicate my pregnant pauses, thinking, searching for a better word, and brain cramps.
 My spelling sucks.
 I do not do math.

 I use army rank abbreviations and 24-hour time.
 Sorry 'bout that, Associated Press Stylebook.